id-Software/DOOM-3-BFG/README.md

 # Compiling on Linux <a name="compile_linux"></a>

 1. Go to https://github.com/microsoft/DirectXShaderCompiler and download the DXC binaries for Linux and put them into your local PATH.
+    E.g. Unpack dxc-artifacts.tar.gz to your home directory and add this to your ~/.profile

+		> # DXC compiler
+		> PATH="~/dxc-artifacts/bin:$PATH"

 2. You need the following dependencies in order to compile RBDoom3BFG with all features: